 All pads are bleached by introducing bleaching chemicals in the manufacturing process.
 Other chemical inputs include fragrance chemicals, pad adhesives and absorbency enhancers.
 Those who experience allergic reactions or rashes to disposable pads will probably suspect by now where these reactions are potentially coming from.
 On top of that, disposable pads are normally wrapped in plastic packaging, which goes to the garbage bins together with the pads.

 Reusable cloth pads are, likewise, sourced from tree fibers.
 However, since they can be replaced every 3 to 5 years, you significantly reduce all the environmental impacts associated with a disposable pad’s manufacturing process and final disposal.
 You can also replace your daily panty liners with the thinner variation of the reusable cloth pads.

 Because they are washable, you can save money from not buying a pack of menstrual pads every month.
 On the other hand, washing reusable pads entail the use of additional water, detergent and effort.
 However, the benefits from reduction of impacts during manufacture and disposal, far outweigh the impacts from additional resources for washing.

-You can purchase washable and reusable cloth pads from Chill’s, The Chipper, The Eco Baby Boutique, Veezes Closet, Earth Baby, and Green Pads, or buy online from Lazada for washable menstrual pads here and washable pantyliners here.
+Don't let being a woman hinder your green traveler goals.
+You can purchase washable and reusable cloth pads from Chill’s, The Chipper, The Eco Baby Boutique, Veezes Closet, Earth Baby, and Green Pads.
+You may also buy online from Lazada for washable menstrual pads here and washable pantyliners here.

 Alternatively, menstrual cup is another eco-friendly option.
 It is made of medical grade silicone that is foldable and opens easily once inserted.
 It can protect from leaks by emptying the cup every 4 to 12 hours, or more frequently, depending on heaviness of menstrual flow.
 Menstrual cup is available at Sinaya Cup and Lazada.